 Gregory Hines

-Gregory Hines is a phenomenal choreographer, dancer, and actor.
-He is largely credited with bringing tap dance into the twenty-first century.
+Gregory Hines was a phenomenal choreographer, dancer, and actor.
+He was largely credited with bringing tap dance into the twenty-first century.
+He accomplished this by incorporating a number of previously unknown elements into tap dance.

 Gregory Hines also combines tap dance with other more recent musical tendencies.
 Some may argue that he was destined for it.